Resource Pools

 ) - Create, Update

-For these services which are created from user-configured sources, you can specify a custom pool name at source configuration time using the pool_name
+For services created from user-configured sources, you can specify a custom pool name at source configuration using the pool_name

 body parameter.